canonical/airflow-rocks/README.md

 ### Python constraints

-The build uses Airflow’s official constraints file for Python 3.12:
+The build uses Airflow’s official constraints file for a certain version of Python, for example:

 ```yaml
 python-constraints: